scoutmachine/web/docs/advanced-development.md

 [.github/workflows](.github/workflows) directory.
 The GitHub Actions are configured to run on every push to the main branch.
 The GitHub Actions are configured to run the following jobs:

-- Linting the code for formatting issues including markdown files
+- Linting the code for formatting issues including Markdown files
 - Running security checks and reporting any vulnerabilities

 ## 3: Security Vulnerabilities